iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Authorization re-work

+The release contains quite a few changes to authorization to make iTwin.js more flexible for different non-Bentley Identity Providers and removing the enforcement of OAuth2.0 in the core library.
+In order to make this change, a set of changes were made; the format of the token used, refactored how an access token is passed through the code and remove the default clients that made it challenging to use different authentication workflows.

+#### AccessToken refactor

+The previous `AccessToken` class has been completely removed in favor of a simple [AccessToken]($core-bentley) string type.
+The core packages no longer interpret the token and only pass it around directly to the method that need it using [TokenArg]($core-backend).

 #### ClientRequestContext and AuthorizedClientRequestContext have been removed

 The classes `ClientRequestContext` and `AuthorizedClientRequestContext` existed to identify RPC requests between a web frontend and a cloud backend.
 They have been removed.
 Most places that previously used an `AuthorizedClientRequestContext` should now be replaced with [AccessToken]($core-bentley).